Chopinsky/vue-ahead/vue-ahead/docs/guide/api.md

   * `remove` denotes to the transpiring of a removal of one or all user selections;

-  * `clear` denotes to the transpiring of the selections being removed from the control, it can be triggered by user clearing the control, or the parent application calling the `clear` or `reset` methods while there are existing selected items (regardless of they're default selections or user selections).
-Note that not all `clear` or `reset` will fire the `selection` event -- it's only fired if there're selected items in the control
+  * `clear` denotes to the transpiring of the selections being removed from the control, it can be triggered by user clearing the control, or the parent application calling the `clear` or `reset` methods while there are existing selected items (regardless they are default selections or user selections).
+Note that not all `clear` or `reset` will fire the `selection` event -- it's only fired if there're selected items in the control.

 * `items` _(Array / Required)_